 Agreement set aside: Naidoo v Barton

 In Naidoo v Barton [2023] EWHC 500 (Ch), the claimant (C) and the first defendant (D) were two of seven children born to the deceased (W) and her husband (H).
 W and H had made wills in 1998, leaving their whole estates to each other and then to D after they had both died.
 They left nothing to their other children.
-Each will referred to the other and stated within them that they were “intended to be in law mutual wills”.
+Each will referred to the other and stated that they were “intended to be in law mutual wills”.
 H died in 1999.

 In 2015, W made a new will appointing C as her sole executor and beneficiary.
 W died in 2016.
 C obtained a grant of probate for the 2015 will, but D denied its validity, arguing that the 1998 wills were binding because they were mutual wills.
 C sought an order pronouncing the validity of W’s 2015 will and rescinding any mutual wills agreement in respect of W’s estate.